wouterpeere/GHEtool/docs/sources/gui.md

 To create a float box the FloatBox class has to be imported from [.\GHEtool\gui\gui_classes.py](https://github.com/wouterpeere/GHEtool/blob/main/GHEtool/gui/gui_classes.py).
 Then a default widget parent has to be set.
-This can be just copied from the previous options or set to ´default_parent´.
+This can be just copied from the previous options or set to `default_parent`.
 As second option the name of the float box can be set.
 In the example below `Float label text`.
 The next option is a default value.
 In this case `0.5`.
 The next option is the category which should contain the option.
 In this case `category_example`.